jhollowed/ccp/README.md

                    Defaults to 500
 :param lc_dir:     Path to a lightcone top-level directory (expects snapshot-wise
                    subdirectories).
-Defaults to the OuterRim full particle lightcone on the Mira filesystem
+Defaults to the OuterRim full particle lightcone on the Mira file system
 :param snap_dir:   Path to a snapshot top-level directory (expects snapshot-wise
                    subdirectories).
-Defaults to the OuterRim full particle snapshots on the Mira filesystem
+Defaults to the OuterRim full particle snapshots on the Mira file system
 :param sim_name:   simulation name for figure text
 :param rL:         box side length of the simulation of interest, in Mpc/h.
                    Defaults to 3000 for Outer Rim